zmacario/OpenCV-4-on-ODROID-XU4/README.md

 # OpenCV 4.1 on ODROID-XU4
 ## How to compile and install OpenCV 4.1.2 on Ubuntu Mate 18.04 LTS with Python 3.6.8 under ODROID XU4.

-### 1. Start updating the system packages manager with the following commands on terminal:
+### 1. Start updating your system with the following commands on terminal:

 ```bash
 sudo apt update